zwang271/WEST/Documentation/WESTREADME.md

 Please enter a MLTL formula.
 ```

-If the input is a properly written mLTL formula, the WEST program will prompt the user whether they wish to
+If the input is a properly written MLTL formula, the WEST program will prompt the user whether they wish to
 simplify the output:

 ```